maximepires4/mp-neural-network/docs/ROADMAP.md

 This roadmap outlines the planned improvements and features for `mp-neural-network`.

+> **Note:** This roadmap is being progressively migrated to our [GitHub Project](https://github.com/users/maximepires4/projects/7/).
+Please refer to the project board for the most up-to-date planning and status.

 ## Upcoming Features

 - **RNN/LSTM Layers:** Support for sequential data.